chenzhaiyu/abspy/README.md

 ## Introduction

 ***abspy*** is a Python tool for 3D *adaptive binary space partitioning* and beyond: an ambient 3D space is adaptively partitioned to form a linear cell complex with pre-detected planar primitives in a point cloud, where an adjacency graph is dynamically obtained.
-The tool is implemented to support compact surface reconstruction initially, but can be extrapolated to other applications as well.
+Though the tool is designed primarily to support compact surface reconstruction, it can be extrapolated to other applications as well.

 ## Key features